INTERCROSSING/metapasta/doc/assignment-algorithm.md

 2. find the best bitscore value S (in the set of BLAST HSPs corresponding to hits of the read)
 3. filter all reads with bitscore below p * S (where **p** is fixed coefficient, e.g. 0.9)
 4. now there are two cases:
-    * *rest hits form a line in the taxonomy tree*.
-In this case we should choose the most specific tax id
+    * The rest of the hits (their taxa) form a line in the taxonomy tree.
+In this case we should choose the most specific tax id as the final assignment for that read
-    * in other cases we should calculate LCA
+    * in the other cases we should calculate LCA (sensu stricto)

 5. (not for now, questionable) discard leafs with small assignments.